keyboard_arrow_up

 Laser Resonator

-Also called "laser cavity," it consists of the optical mirrors, pumping system and active medium.
-Laser resonators can be stable or unstable based on whether the oscillating beam converges into the cavity or spreads out from the cavity.
+Also known as a "laser cavity," this component consists of optical mirrors, a pumping system, and an active lasing medium.
+Laser resonators can be classified as stable or unstable, depending on whether the oscillating beam converges into or spreads outward from the cavity.

 Laser Product